 Free entitlement funding does not nearly cover the cost of running a day nursery and forest school, especially with the unique approach and high quality services we offer.
 For this reason we charge for additional services such as Forest School, transport to and from Forest School, meals and several other services which are detailed in our terms and conditions.
 The following details how much you will need to pay once free hours have been applied and additional services have been charged along with the remaining nursery hours in each session:

 Fees left to pay with Free Funded Hours applied for 3 & 4 year olds inclusive of additional charges not covered by free funded hours are subject to the number of days your child attends nursery and full information.

 10% discount is awarded to full time children

-10% discount for the youngest sibling or twin 1
+10% discount will be given for siblings and twin 1

 Fees are collected in advance on the 1st day of every month and are to be paid by standing order electronically.
 Fees are calculated by taking the weekly figure payable X 51 weeks a year, divided into 12 equal payments and invoices are emailed monthly.
 Late payment charges occur if fees are not settled by the 7th of the month.